 Over time, without reminders of the impact the employee has on achievement of the company vision, employees may lose pride in their work and their performance might slip.
 So, for example, communicate to cashiers, servers or sales staff the impact customer service has on overall success.
 Remind back of the house employees that quality and efficiency helps the whole company run efficiently.

 3. Build connections

 The most important employee perk is completely free: it is simply about remembering to connect to your employees.
 Make sure on their first day or in the employee onboarding process that you have a one-on-one conversation with them.
 Get to know them, as people.

 What motivates them?
 What do they hope to gain professionally and personally from this job?
 What challenges do they face?
 What celebrations are upcoming?
 What are their families like?
 Your employees will feel a deeper connection to you if they feel that you and therefore the company have a deeper connection to and investment in them, as people.

 You set the tone of how you want your employees to treat customers by how you treat your employees in their first weeks on the job.
 Companies like Starbucks, Chick Fil-A, Nordstroms, etc., have high employee morale, largely due to the conscious decisions of management to treat their employees as people with unique needs.
 Never doubt the power of a personal connection.

-Check-in frequently with your new hire to uncover any confusion or anxiety the employee may be having.
+Check-in frequently with your new hire to uncover any confusion or anxiety the employee may be having around the employee onboarding process.
 They may be nervous to approach you with questions or concerns, especially if you haven’t built a personal connection with them.
 If you proactively ask questions early, you can discover these concerns and nip them in the bud.